1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: 90°E = 6 hours ahead of GMT → 6:00 am – 6 hours = 12:00 midnight.

-71. When it is 12 noon at Greenwich, the time at 120°E longitude is:
+71. When it is 12 noon at Greenwich, the time at 120°E longitude is_____________.

 A) 6:00 pm